 - Workers who had private long-term care insurance before Nov.
 1, 2021 were eligible to apply for a permanent exemption until Dec.
 31, 2022.
 The timeframe for applying for this type of exemption has closed.
 If you have an approved private insurance exemption, you will continue to be exempt permanently and (under current law) are not able to enroll in WA Cares. - Veterans with a 70% or higher service-connected disability can apply for a permanent exemption.
-Applications for this type of exemption became available Jan.
-1, 2022 and are available on an ongoing basis. - Some workers can apply for a conditional exemption.
-If you live out of state, are a temporary worker with a non-immigrant visa, or are a spouse/registered domestic partner of an active-duty service member of the U.S. armed forces, you can apply for an exemption.
-Applications for these exemptions became available Jan.
-1, 2022 and are available on an ongoing basis.
+Applications for this type of exemption are available on an ongoing basis. - Some workers can apply for a conditional exemption.
+If you live out of state, are a temporary worker with a non-immigrant work visa, or are a spouse/registered domestic partner of an active-duty service member of the U.S. Armed Forces, you can apply for an exemption.
+Applications for these exemptions are available on an ongoing basis.
 You will qualify for these exemptions only as long as these circumstances apply and you must notify your employer and the Employment Security Department within 90 days if you no longer qualify.